 Some teacher trainings can be shorter than the classic 200h – like a 100h basic training or 50h intensive.
 If you solely want to participate in a training do dive deeper into your own practice, a shorter training might be enough to do that.

 If you have teaching in mind, you might want to choose a 200 hour training.
 It all depends on what your experience level already is and what the yoga scene looks like in your area.
-If every teacher in your city has a 200h training, you might have better chance of getting a job afterwards if you have the same level of training.
+If every teacher in your city has a 200h training, you might have better chance of getting a job afterwards if you have the same (or higher) level of training.

 Picking the right teachers – this part is so crucial for your experience with your yoga teacher training.
 I cannot say this enough times – find a training with teachers that resonate with you!
 You’re going to learn from your teachers over the course of 200 hours (or 50-100h).
 That is a lot of time.
 If you’re not resonating with their style of teaching, your experience is not going to be as inspiring, fulfilling, and transformational as it has the potential to be.

 I highly recommend taking classes with the teachers you’re considering before you sign up for a training.
 If the training you’ve got your eye on is in a different country, perhaps they have an online class available you can try?
 At the very least, read about them or look them up on social media.
 Try to work out whether their style of teaching, personality and values match with yours.
 In my opinion, you get the best learning experiences from teachers you truly admire, respect and look up to.